rixiobarrios/react-hooks/README.md

 don't use classes as they are only a syntax on top of constructors and prototypes.
 Now developers won't have to learn class syntax just to learn React.
-This also means we won't have to worry about binding `this` or using fat arrow functions to do it for us.
+This also means we won't have to worry about binding `this` or using fat arrow functions to avoid having to to it.

 ### How to Use Hooks